Senior Leadership Team

 Teresa Robertson – Rm 16 Teacher: Kia ora koutou.
 I have been at PBS for many years at different levels and in different roles.
 I now teach in Room 16 with awesome Year 7 & 8 students.
 Many of you have met me or had communications with me through my work with touch rugby.
 I also work with the senior dance team.
 There are often foster puppies in our class.

-David Parr – Rm 7 Teacher: David Parr – Kia ora koutou, I’m excited to be Room Seven’s teacher in 2025.
-This is my first year as a classroom teacher in Te Motu.
+David Parr – Rm 28 Teacher: Kia ora koutou, I’m excited to be the Room 28/29 teacher in 2026.
 I’m looking forward to teaching at this level.
 In addition to teaching my class, I facilitate a film-making group, Tournament of the Minds (TOM), wearable arts, chess, and the Epro8 competition.
-I am also the curriculum team lead for maths and science.
+I am also the curriculum lead for science.

 SENCO And Teacher Aides